alesveselka/Q/docs/stats.md

 * Cointegrated Augmented Dickey-Fuller (CADF) Determines optimal hedge ratio by performing a linear regression aginst the two time series and then test for stationarity under the linear combination.

+###Forecasting

+#####Forecasting Performance measures

+* Hit-Rate
+  How many times did we predict the correct direction, as a percentage of all predictions?
+* Confusion Matrix (Contingency Table)
+  How many times did we predict 'up' correctly, and how many times did we predict 'down' correctly?

+#####Classification models

+* Logistic Regression
+  E.g. for measure the relationship between a *binary categorical dependent variable* (i.e. 'up' or 'down' periods) and multiple independent *continuous variables*, such as lagged percentage returns of a financial asset.
+* Discriminant Analysis
+    - Linear Discriminant Analysis (LDA)
+    - Quadratic Discriminant Analysis (QDA)
+* Support Vector Machines (SVM) (Support Vector Classifier (SVC))